kaitbobait/web_project_4/README.md

 * reference the loading section in lesson
 * Do the same thing for the forms used to add: New card && Update User Profile Picture

+## Fix
+**After deleting 2 cards in a row - 403 forbidden error** **when updating avatar, on refresh, image reverts back to previous image**
+* However, the data link is the correct link...